ParadisecPlatform/repository/documentation/configuring-the-application.md

 you should leave as `http://localhost:9200` whilst in prod it's likely to be something like `/search` (assuming you've set up a proxy path via your nginx server to elastic - which you absolutely should do)

-## exploreComponent
-The `exploreComponent` configuration option tells the app which component to use for the explore route.
-If a component is not defined then the `explore/SimpleSearch.component` is loaded in to the view.
-So, if your deployment requires a specific explore component you can use this option to tell the app to use that as the default.

-**IMPORTANT** Given the way the renderer components are loaded you `MUST` define it as a path relative to the `explore` folder.
-Defining it any other way will result in the component failing to load.

-## introductionComponent

-The `introductionComponent` configuration option tells the app which component to use for the introduction route.
-If a component is not defined then the `introduction/GenericIntroduction.component` is loaded in to the view.
-So, if your deployment requires a specific introduction component you can use this option to tell the app to use that as the default.
+## introductionComponent, exploreComponent, headerComponent, footerComponent
+These configuration options tell the app which component to use for that specific view.
+In the absence of this property or am empty definition the shell component will try to load a generic view.

-**IMPORTANT** Given the way the renderer components are loaded you `MUST` define it as a path relative to the `introduction` folder.
+**IMPORTANT** Given the way the renderer components are loaded you `MUST` define it as a path `relative to the relevant folder`.
 Defining it any other way will result in the component failing to load.

 ## renderers